-Types of abuse
+There are multiple forms of VAWG, whether physical, sexual, psychological, or economic.
+This can include violence in public places, such as sexual harassment, or within the private sphere such as intimate partner violence, which can often lead to homicide.
+Two women are killed every week by a partner or ex-partner in the UK.
+Some forms of violence are technology based, such as internet stalking, or driven by economic factors such as international trafficking of women and girls.
+Others are the result of harmful practices, such as Female Genital Mutilation, Forced Marriage, and virginity testing.
+These abuses can differ in how they are experienced, but all are the result of the misuse of power and control.

+1 United Nations.
+Declaration on the elimination of violence against women.
+New York: UN, 1993.
-Domestic abuse (including coercive control)

-This is when a partner or family member has power and control over their victims and uses abuse to maintain it.
-Abuse can be physical, emotional, economic, psychological and or sexual.

-Rape and sexual violence

-Rape is sex without consent.
-This means that rape isn't just people being physically forced into a sexual act, it also includes pressure that makes someone feel like they have no choice but to have sex, perform or receive a sexual act.

-Female genital mutilation

-This is the partial or total removal of external female genitalia for non-medical reasons.

-Early and forced marriage

-This is where one or both people do not (or in cases of people with learning disabilities or reduced capacity, cannot) consent to the marriage as they are pressurised, or abuse is used, to force them to do so.

-So called "honour" based violence

-This is abuse and violence which is carried out in order to protect or defend perceived "honour" of the family and or community.
+Type of Abuse What does this mean?
+Domestic abuse (including coercive control) This is when a partner or family member has power and control over their victims and uses abuse to maintain it.
+Abuse can be physical, emotional, economic, psychological and/or sexual.
+Rape and sexual violence Rape is sex without consent.
+This means that rape isn't just people being physically forced into a sexual act, it also includes pressure that makes someone feel like they have no choice but to have sex or perform/receive a sexual act.
+Female genital mutilation This is the partial or total removal of external female genitalia for non-medical reasons.
+Early and Forced marriage This is where one or both people do not (or in cases of people with learning disabilities or reduced capacity, cannot) consent to the marriage as they are pressurised, or abuse is used, to force them to do so.
+So called "honour" based violence This is abuse and violence which is carried out in order to protect or defend perceived "honour" of the family and/or community.
 We are clear that there is no honour in honour-based violence.

-Faith-based abuse

-This is when someone uses religion or faith to justify the abuse of another person, usually a child or vulnerable adult.
+Faith-based abuse This is when someone uses religion or faith to justify the abuse of another person, usually a child or vulnerable adult.
 It could be caused by the perpetrator's belief in witchcraft, spirit or demonic possession, ritual, or satanic abuse.
 It is not caused by religion or faith.

-Sexual harassment

-This is unwanted behaviour of a sexual nature which violates someone's dignity, makes someone feel intimidated, degraded, or humiliated and or creates a hostile or offensive environment.
+Sexual harassment This is unwanted behaviour of a sexual nature which violates someone's dignity, makes someone feel intimidated, degraded, or humiliated and/or creates a hostile or offensive environment.
+Stalking This is a pattern of persistent and unwanted attention that makes someone feel pestered, scared, anxious, or harassed.
+Modern Slavery This is an umbrella term for human trafficking and servitude.

-Stalking

-This is a pattern of persistent and unwanted attention that makes someone feel pestered, scared, anxious, or harassed.

-Modern slavery

-This is an umbrella term for human trafficking and servitude.
 It is used when somebody is forced or controlled to do something, and another person gains from this.

-Prostitution and sexual exploitation

-This is where someone is being coerced or forced into selling sex or performing sexual acts.
-Victims and survivors may also be trafficked into prostitution.
+Prostitution and Sexual exploitation This is where someone is being coerced or forced into selling sex or performing sexual acts.
+Victim/survivors may also be trafficked into prostitution.
 Children, young people, and vulnerable adults may also be sexually exploited and coerced into receiving or performing sexual acts.
 Abuse of children and adults can include sharing pornographic images and the use of technology.

-What causes violence against women and girls?
+3. What causes VAWG?

 Many different reasons are given as to why VAWG happens.
 This includes blaming substances, mental ill health, anger issues, growing up in an abusive household, cultural practices, and stress.

-These issues might have an effect, but none of these issues cause violence or abuse.
-Instead, evidence has shown that gender inequality is a key driver of VAWG.
-See General Recommendation 19, Committee on the Elimination of Discrimination Against Women: UN, 1992.

-The Council of Europe give three factors which lie at the root of the problem: cultural, legal and political.
+These issues might have an effect, but none of these issues CAUSE violence or abuse.
+Instead, evidence has shown that gender inequality is a key driver of VAWG.2 The Council of Europe give three factors which lie at the root of the problem:3